 Undergraduate groups include:

 Campus Ministry offers a large number of retreats and pilgrimages throughout the year.
-From the popular First Year Retreat to the Black Student Ministry First Year Retreat to the Silent Directed Retreat, you are sure to find an option that suits your own faith journey.
+From the Latino First Year Retreat to the Silent Directed Retreat to World Youth Day, you are sure to find an option that suits your own faith journey.

 Get involved in music ministry through our many choirs and ensembles.
-You could sing in the Folk Choir at a weekly Basilica Mass, sing at the Sunday Spanish Mass in Cavanaugh Hall with Coro Primavera, or join the Totus Tuus Praish and Worship Band, among lots of other options.
+You could sing in the Folk Choir at a weekly Basilica Mass, sing at the Sunday Spanish Mass in Cavanaugh Hall with Coro Primavera, or join the Notre Dame Magnificat Choir, among lots of other options.

 If you're interested in exploring your faith at Notre Dame, check out Campus Ministry and learn more about all the ways you can get involved.